TL;DR

 Zero impact on your browsing speed or experience.
 Temp email is a separate service you visit when needed.
 It adds no overhead to your normal browsing.

-Adds latency to all network connections.
-Good VPNs minimize this (5-15% speed reduction), but there is always some overhead.
-Video streaming and gaming can be noticeably affected.
-WireGuard-based VPNs have lower overhead than older OpenVPN protocols.
+VPNs add latency to every network connection.
+Good VPNs keep this to a 5-15% speed reduction, but there is always some overhead.
+You will notice this when you try to stream video or play games.
+VPNs built on WireGuard have lower overhead than older OpenVPN protocols.

 Complexity